 - In 2016, Chandigarh was declared as the second cleanest city of India under Swachh Bharat Survekshan.

-- The metropolitan of Chandigarh-Mohali-Panchkula collectively forms a Tri-city, with a combined population of over 2 million.
+- The metropolitan of Chandigarh-Mohali-Panchkula collectively form a Tri-city, with a combined population of over 2 million.

 - Chandigarh was the dream city of India’s first Prime Minister, Jawahar Lal Nehru.